ckheav/Weather-Database/README.md

 # Instructions
 To view the weather database download and run weather_db_backup.sql in MySQL Workbench 8.0

+# Previews
+Located in the Tables Folder, screenshots of each table are given.
+To preview the design of the database, please explore the ERD folder and view the Entity Relationship Diagram.

 # Requirements
 - MySQL Workbench 8.0 CE